Ham Balls with Brown Sugar Ham Glaze

 Leftover Ideas

-Slice a few in half and tuck into slider buns with a thin smear of Dijon.
-Or chop and toss with egg noodles and a splash of cream for a fast weeknight pasta.
+Slice a few in half and tuck them into slider buns with a little bit of Dijon mustard.
+You can also chop, toss with some egg noodles, and add a splash of cream for a quick weeknight pasta dish.
+They are already seasoned and coated with glaze, they don’t need much.

 Recommended Tools